HELP SAVE THE BANKSIA RD CONSERVATION RESERVE: STOP HANSON’S SAND MINE

 “If approved, this mine would pave the way for broad scale clearing of natural vegetation of unique Banksia Woodlands in the Wellard area, resulting in an environment devoid of native flora and fauna,” Mayor Adams said.

 Hanson has ignored at the cost to the health and safety of local families the Department of Mines 500m buffer zone.
-Within the 500m buffer zone there are 37 households.
+Within the 500m buffer zone there are over 40 households.
 Home for a large cross section of the population from young families to retirees.
 All hard-working average people that will be severely negatively impacted if this mine goes ahead.
 There are also two residential developments within 2km’s of the mine and will also suffer from the establishment of this mine.

 Health & safety concerns of the local community: